yoink00/tplight/README.md

 # tplight
-Control the TP-LINK LB130 IOT Lightbulb with Golang.\
+Control Tp-LINK IOT Lightbulbs with Golang.
+Confirmed to work with LB130 and KL130 models.

 ## Example
 ```Go